 Decay and spoilage can result to undesirability and unacceptability of meat for human consumption due to alterations in physical and nutritional qualities.
 Bushmeat processing and preservation is essential to prevent economic losses, as it is highly susceptible to deterioration soon after kill [9].
 Prevention methods should be applied to bushmeat to prolong its shelf-life, especially if it is not consumed or sold fresh.
 Drying, smoking, freezing, sterilization and pasteurization are some of the effective methods for the processing and preservation of bushmeat.
 To achieve maximum quality, yield and profit, efficient processing and preparation of bush meat is paramount.
 Smoking and drying methods of bushmeat varies among and within countries, and desirability depends on the species and type of product [8].
 The long distance of distribution necessitates some processing and storage is necessitated by the challenges of bushmeat distribution through difficult terrains and long distances, since refrigeration is not readily available due to fluctuations in power supply.
 Major losses in quality and quantity of stored and dried meat in Nigeria is due to insect infestation.
 In Nigeria at the moment, the mechanization level of bushmeat processing is low, which is a result of the overall limited production, seasonal availability, poor information dissemination of the available improved technology to processors and lack of simple equipment adaptable for bushmeat processing [7].

 Fuel wood is the major energy source for bushmeat smoking, with many wood types being used as fuel for fish smoking.
 The factors affecting the choice of wood used depend on local availability, with fuel wood preferences for bush meat relating to the physical characteristics of the wood and how they affect the smoked product [2].
 Different fuel woods may affect the quality of the smoked meat differently, with the organic constituents of the wood comprising cellulose, hemicellulose and lignin.
 When wood is burnt, the chemical compounds are broken down into many smaller compounds as a result of incomplete combustion, as the characteristics of traditionally smoked products dependent greatly on the source of the smoke.
-A study on smoked fish with Eucalyptus wood in Zambia showed a golden-brown desirable texture as well as an appealing smoky aroma.
+A study on smoked fish with Eucalyptus wood in Zambia showed a golden-brown desirable texture, as well as an appealing smoky aroma.
 Different types of wood impact variety of flavours on meat [10].
-The need for the development of bushmeat preservation and processing mechanism and techniques for effective handling, processing and storage cannot be over emphasized especially as there is need to improve the dietary requirements of Nigerians.
+The need for the development of bushmeat preservation and processing mechanism and techniques for effective handling, processing and storage cannot be over emphasized especially, as there is need to improve the dietary requirements of Nigerians.
 Therefore, this study aims at assessing the carcass quality and organoleptic properties of grass cutter smoked with different wood species with the intent of determining which wood species is most suitable for smoking of bushmeat.

 2. METHODOLOGY